 No. You only need a web browser.
 The software we used is designed to help generate code to allow another program to get data from MARS automatically, but it is not required.

 I’ve already been on the API and had some issues filtering and sorting by published date.
 Why is this happening?

 As new commodities are added to MARS over the next year, they will also begin appearing in MyMarketNews and the MARS API.
 This time of development will naturally be accompanied by some issues and inconveniences.
 Please feel free to contact us at firstname.lastname@example.org at any time with any questions or concerns.
 We are constantly working to improve this new architecture.

 Does AMS limit the number of queries a user can have in a given time frame?

-No. It is true that the number of rows is limited in the call back unless the user is a “level 2”.
-Once you have registered with eAuthentication, you can apply for this level of security.
+No. It is true that the number of rows is limited in the call back, but a registered user can pull back a much larger number of rows at one time than an unregistered user can.
+Once you have registered with eAuthentication, you will have the ability to pull larger data sets..